EnviroDIY/ModularSensors/README.md

 - **getVarUUID()** - This returns the universally unique identifier of a variables, if one is assigned, as a String.
 - **getValue(bool updateValue)** - This returns the current value of the variable as a float.
 By default, it does not ask the parent sensor for a new value, but simply returns the last value a parent sensor notified it of, no matter the age of the value.
 If you would like to ask the sensor to measure a new value and for that new value to be returned, set the boolean flag as true.
 Calculated variables will never ask any sensors for updates.
 - **getValueString(bool updateValue)** - This is identical to getValue, except that it returns a string with the proper precision available from the sensor.
 - **attachSensor(int varNum, Sensor \*parentSense)** - The compliment to a sensor's registerVariable() function.
 This attaches a variable object to the sensor that is giving the value to the variable.
-This generally only needs to happen in the constructor for a non-calculated variable.
+This is called by the constructor for a non-calculated variable and generally shouldn't be used.
 - **onSensorUpdate()** - This is the variable's response to the sensor's notifyVariables() function.
 It accepts the new value from the sensor.
 This is generally called by the sensor.
 This should never be called for a calculated variable.
 - - **getParentSensorName()** - This is a helper - it returns the name of the parent sensor, if applicable
 - - **getParentSensorLocation()** - This is a helper - it returns the "location" of the parent sensor, if applicable